Azure/azure-rest-api-specs/specification/authorization/resource-manager/readme.md

   - suppress: AddingOptionalProperty
     from: authorization-AccessReviewCalls.json
     reason: API documentation is not exposed yet.
 We're making some small changes before publishing documentation.
+  - suppress: R1003
+    from: EligibleChildResources.json
+    reason: Fixing warning would create a breaking change
+  - suppress: R1006
+    from: authorization-AccessReviewCalls.json
+    reason: Fixing warning would create a breaking change
+  - suppress: R1007
+    from: authorization-AccessReviewCalls.json
+    reason: Fixing warning would create a breaking change
+  - suppress: R2017
+    from: authorization-AccessReviewCalls.json
+    reason: Request body is a subset of response body.
+Additional properties in the response are not settable by the user
+  - suppress: R2063
+    from: authorization-AccessReviewCalls.json
+    reason: Disambiguation resolution is acceptable and desired.
+When generating the models the _Suffix doesn't get included
+  - suppress: R2015
+    from: common-types.json
+    reason: common-types doesn't need to reference api version.
 ```

 ### Tag: package-2021-07-01-preview-only